 National Travel Survey (NTS) is a household survey designed to monitor long-term trends in personal travel and to inform the development of policy.
 It is the primary source of data on personal travel patterns by residents of England within Great Britain.

-NTS data collection consists of a face-to-face interview and a 7 day self-completed written travel diary, allowing travel patterns to be linked with individual characteristics.
-The NTS covers travel by people in all age groups, including children.
-Approximately 16,000 individuals, in 7,000 households in England, participate in the NTS each year.
+National Travel Survey data collection consists of a face-to-face interview and a 7 day self-completed written travel diary, allowing travel patterns to be linked with individual characteristics.
+The survey covers travel by people in all age groups, including children.
+Approximately 16,000 individuals in 7,000 households in England, participate in the survey each year.

 Statistics from the National Travel Survey were assessed during 2010 by the UK Statistics Authority.
 An assessment report was published in October 2010.
 The statistics were confirmed as National Statistics in July 2011.